Haddiscoe: Notable residents

+Windmill

+Toft Monks Windpump is a restored tower mill, built for draining the marshes.

 Governance

 Haddiscoe is part of the electoral ward of Thurlton for local elections and is part of the district of South Norfolk.

 The village's national constituency is South Norfolk which has been represented by the Labour's Ben Goldsborough MP since 2024.

 War Memorial

 Haddiscoe War Memorial is a stone cross patee in St. Mary's Churchyard which lists the following names for the First World War: